samielsibaey/-hello-world-/README.md

 -hello-world-
 =============

-My first repository on GitHub
+My first repository on GitHub.
+I'm a budding data scientist interested in choice architecture and behavioural diagnostics